martinvonz/jj/README.md

 ### Compatible with Git

 Jujutsu has two backends.
-One of them is a Git backend (the other is a native one).
+One of them is a Git backend (the other is a native one [^native-backend]).
 This lets you use Jujutsu as an alternative interface to Git.
 The commits you create will look like regular Git commits.
 You can always switch back to Git.
 The Git support uses the [libgit2](https://libgit2.org/) C library.

+[^native-backend]: There's currently practically no reason to use the native backend.
+It exists to make sure that it's possible to eventually add functionality that cannot easily be added the Git backend.

 <a href="https://asciinema.org/a/DRCzktCyEAxH6j788ZDT6aSjS" target="_blank">
   <img src="https://asciinema.org/a/DRCzktCyEAxH6j788ZDT6aSjS.svg" />